Pearapps/SampleTodoApp/README.md

 ## More info

 ### Backend
-- Not higly scalable (uses sqlite and no caching layer)
+- Not scalable (uses sqlite and no caching layer)
 - Uses rust with iron framework as the web framework